 Solar panels on rooftops and parking shade structures throughout the District are anticipated to generate approximately 21.4 megawatts of solar energy.

-School network infrastructure upgrades at all of the District's K-12 school sites are underway, as well as nearly 200 projects within the $1 billion targeted for critical repairs.
+School network infrastructure upgrades at all of the District's K-12 school sites are nearly completed.